 Hence, there is a lot to learn and discover in Provence, a lot of history, old synagogues like in Carpentras, Cavaillon, remains of the Jewish quarters, old cemeteries…

-In Carpentras, Cavaillon, Isle sur la Sorgue, Avignon, Aix-en-Provence while strolling the former Jewish sections of the towns you’ll learn about these Jewish communities and their life in Provence.
+In Carpentras, Cavaillon, Isle sur la Sorgue, Avignon, Aix-en-Provence while strolling the former Jewish sections, you will learn about these communities and their life in Provence.

 Suggested tours focusing on Jewish heritage :